 - Enter the museum via the 'Visitors with ticket' lane and show your smartphone ticket at the entrance to the galleries

-- Your ticket is valid for the whole day, so you can grab some lunch near the museum and go back when you're done
+- After you entered the museum your ticket is valid for the whole day, so you can grab some lunch near the museum and go back when you're done

 - Cancellations are not possible for this ticket